-TIP - If you have trouble shaping the dough, let it rest for 15-20 minutes to allow the gluten to relax.
+TIP - If the dough is stiff and hard to shape, let it rest for 15-20 minutes to allow the gluten to relax.
 This will make it easier to stretch into a nice round shape.

-Once the bottom is well cooked, transfer the skillet to the broiler for 2-4 minutes to cook the toppings.
-Check on the pizza frequently to avoid over burning.
+Once the bottom is well cooked, transfer the skillet under the broiler for 2-4 minutes to cook the toppings.
+Check on the pizza frequently to avoid the crust and toppings from burning.

 Cooking this sourdough pizza crust in a cast iron skillet makes all the difference!
 It's so easy to go from stove-top to broiler without messing up the pizza crust.

 - If you do not have an oven-safe or cast iron skillet, start the pizza on the stove-top in a non-stick skillet.
 When the pizza is ready to go under the broiler, carefully slide the crust onto a baking sheet to finish it.

 - Remember, don't be afraid to generously flour the work surface and the dough while shaping the pizza crust.
 Anytime your hands start to stick, add more flour.

 - Have your pizza toppings ready to go before you shape the dough into the pizza crust.
 It only takes a few minutes on the stove-top before it's ready to pop into the oven to finish.

 - This recipe makes (4) 8" pizza crusts.
 The ingredients can be divided in half to make (2) 8" pizzas or (1) 16" pizza.